Every pastor wants to know how to reach the post-christian community..

 Some hurts can’t be undone.

-But that doesn’t mean that God can’t work through you to grow a new kind of faith in those you talk to by sharing the gospel in the context of helping people in pain to resolve their pressing issues.
+But that doesn’t mean that the Lord can’t work through you to grow a new kind of faith in those you talk to by sharing the gospel in the context of helping those in pain to resolve their pressing issues.

 We are sinners, saints, and sufferers.
-This means that there are real pathological elements to mental health that can’t be reduced to high-handed rebellion against God.
+This means that there are real pathological elements to mental health that can’t be reduced to high-handed rebellion against the Lord.

-Not all experiences of anxiety and depression are a failure to trust in God.
+Not all experiences of anxiety and depression are a failure to trust in the Lord.

 This will be an increasing concern for future generations.